 Halo: Nightfall: It becomes increasingly clear that only two people are going to get off the ring.
 Locke and Randall assert "Lifeboat Rules," where until that decision has to be made the entire team works as though everyone will make it.
 This does not turn out well, as the backstabbing starts soon and almost everyone but Locke and Randall crack under the pressure.

-In Hannibal, Lecter is at the Big Bad's mercy, about to be fed to a pit of wild boar, when Lecter raises an interesting question to his personal physician:
+In Hannibal, Lecter is at the Big Bad's mercy, about to be fed to a pit of wild boars, when Lecter raises an interesting question to his personal physician:

 Hannibal: Hey Cordell!
 Why don't you push him in?
 You can always say it was me.